Rian1010/Charity-Website/README.md

 ### Users Stories
 1. As a person, who is visiting the website, I want to read why I should donate to any organisation
-2. As a person, who is visiting the website, I want to easily find good charity organisations and know how my donation could help people in need
+2. As someone, who is interested in helping people in need, I would like to know what causes people to urgently require my assistance by finding quick information on the homepage
-3. As someone, who is interested in helping people in need, I would like to find information about countries with economic problems and political instabily
+3. As someone, who is interested in helping people in need, I would like to find information about countries with economic problems and political instability
-4. As someone, who is interested in knowing about countries in need, I would like to know where those countries are locate at, on a map and get short and quick information about them through markers
+4. As someone, who is interested in knowing about countries in need, I would like to know where those countries are locate at on a map and get short and quick information about them, simply through markers
-5. As someone, who is interested in helping people in need, I would like to know what causes people to urgently require my assistance
-6. As someone, who is interested in helping people in need or just gathering knowledge about the world, I would like to find data and statistics about economic situations of countries in need
+5. As someone, who is interested in helping people in need or just gathering knowledge about the world, I would like to find data and statistics about economic situations of countries in need and want to be able to compare them visually
-7. As someone, who wants to find a good charity organisation, I want to have a wide range of options to donate to
+6. As someone, who wants to find a good charity organisation, I want to have a wide range of options to donate to on a donation page and be able to have a look at their websites myself by clicking on buttons that link me to them
-8. As someone, who wants to donate, I want to be able to keep track of how much I want to spend and therefore, have the option to use an online calculator on the same web page
+7. As someone, who wants to donate, I want to be able to keep track of how much I want to spend and therefore, have the option to use an online calculator on the same web page
-9. As someone, who cares about helping people in need, I want to spread awareness about a charity that has not been included on the website yet, and contact the developer to add information about that certain charity organisation to the website
+8. As someone, who cares about helping people in need, I want to spread awareness about a charity that has not been included on the website yet, and contact the developer to add information about that certain charity organisation to the website
-10. As someone, who wants to find out more information about the website or charity organisations, I want to contact the web developer to ask questions
+9. As someone, who wants to find out more information about the website or charity organisations, I want to contact the web developer to ask questions

 ### Wireframes
 - Please find the paper and pen mockups for this website [here](https://github.com/Rian1010/Charity-Website/tree/master/Mockups)